pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 On a STM32 module and with a simple hardware modification, you can go around this limitation using CPPM to send the trainer information to the radio.
 For more information check the [CCPM Hardware Modification](/docs/CPPM_HW_Mod.md) page.

-Once your **setup** is **completed**, you **must check the "Disable Telemetry" box** to stop the Multi module from sending any data to the radio and therfore freeing up the line for the internal module.
+Once your **setup** is **complete** and before enabling the internal module, you **must check the "Disable Telemetry" box** to stop the Multi module from sending any data to the radio and therfore freeing up the line for the internal module.

 ## HEIGHT - *53*